AngelMunoz/Perla/docs/assets/docs/v1/features/fable.md

 5. Install your dependencies.
 Example:

-   - `dotnet perla add react react-dom react-dom/client`
+   - `perla add react react-dom react-dom/client`

    To identify which dependencies are the ones you actually need, they are usually in the `dependencies` object inside your `package.json`